 major.minor.patchand contains the

 CMakeLists.txtdescribing the external package content for this specific version.
-It also contains other cmake script files, notably the cmake script used to deploy (i.e. download, build, install) this version.
+It also contains other cmake script files, notably those used to deploy (i.e. download, build, install) this version.

 sharefolder contains user written documents and some specific files used by the build process.
 The share folder has following subdirectories: